-The Code is reviewed once each Parliament by the Sub-Committee on Lords' Conduct, a sub-committee of the Committee for Privileges and Conduct.
-The Sub-Committee is also charged with keeping the Guide to the Code of Conduct under regular review.
+The Code and Guide are kept under regular review by the Sub-Committee on Lords' Conduct, a sub-committee of the Committee for Privileges and Conduct.
+Recommended changes are reported to the House and take effect when agreed by the House.